benstew/blockchain-for-software-engineers/README.md

 This list is by no means exhaustive and is centered on the end goal of building production quality smart contracts and DApps.
 My journey has been focused on Ethereum but I would love this list to expand and not just be limited to one Blockchain.
 All contributions welcome!

 ## About me
-I have strong background in FinTech and have worked in Investment Banking, Private Equity, and consumer facing investment companies.
+My background is in FinTech and I've worked in Investment Banking, Private Equity, and consumer facing investment companies.
 I'm currently exploring the intersection of deep learning and blockchain to engineer Web 3.0.
 If you are doing something similar, reach out :).

 Linkedin: https://www.linkedin.com/in/benstewart2008/

 Twitter: @bigbenstew

 Medium: https://medium.com/@BIGbenStew

 ## Goal
-Curate a list of resources to can benefit software engineers looking to become blockchain engineers.
-There is an extreme talent deficit in the blockchain world and hopefully be providing a gateway, we are able to increase our numbers while we build the future!
+Create and curate a list of resources for aspiring and seasoned blockchain engineers.

 ## Table of Contents